kzkadc/regression-tta/README.md

 ![overview](overview.png)

 ## 0. Environment
-- Prepare the datasets (SVHN, MNIST, UTKFace, Biwi Kinect, California Housing) and write their path in `dataset/dataset_config.py`.
+- Prepare the datasets (SVHN, MNIST, UTKFace, Biwi Kinect, California Housing) and write their paths in `dataset/dataset_config.py`.
 - Install dependencies or build the docker image according to `docker/Dockerfile`.

 ```bash